What is acid reflux?

 Here’s the clue:

-The antibacterial and anti-inflammatory properties of Kefir come to the first place.
+The antibacterial and anti-inflammatory properties of Kefir come in the first place.
 The lactic acid bacteria (LAB), abundantly present in Kefir, are recognized for their ability to inhibit the growth of a wide range of harmful bacteria and to reduce inflammations across the entire body.